kasapoli/ParadiddleWorkshop/README.md

 * Bind to SongNoteHittable delegate to get notified when a note enters hit window (note that there is a time window, within which a note can be hit)

   **Example Use Case 2 Continued**: I would like the player to see the transition of flowers to the blossomed or withered state.
 In order to do this I have to spawn all flowers in a neutral state and let them transition when a note gets hit/missed.
 I listen to this event to spawn flowers in a neutral state.

+#### Creating Custom Drums
+To create a custom drum class, a child class of PDMDrumActorBase should be created.
+This base class allows your custom drum class to hook into Paradiddle's drum system.
+Hi-hats have an open-close mechanic and to address that another base class has been defined.
+Thus, to create a custom Hi-hat a child class of PDMHihatActor should be used.

+Once you create the custom class you need to make some adjustments for your drum to function properly: (TO BE CONTINUED)
 ## -- to be updated --